bryandfh/Cheat-Sheet/Apex Bonus/Sales and Marketing Applications/Review.md

 ### Whic Lightning Dialer feature can be utilized by sales reps to refer back to important conversations to imprive their selling techniques?
 Call recording.

+<h1> Review for Sales and Marketing Applications II (7%) </h1>

+### How can duplicate Leads be identified and managed?
+Using the ‘Find Duplicates’ button, fields can be selected to search on, and up to 3 Leads can be merged from the search results.

+### What tools and features are available to manage Leads?
+* Import Leads
+* Mass Delete Leads
+* Transfer Multiple Leads
+* Mass Email Leads
+* Mass Add Leads to Campaigns
+* Mass Change Lead Status

+### How can duplicate Leads be identified and managed?
+Using the ‘Find Duplicates’ button, fields can be selected to search on, and up to 3 Leads can be merged from the search results

+### What tools and features are available to manage Leads?
+Import Leads, Mass Delete Leads, Transfer Multiple Leads, Mass Email Leads, Mass Add Leads to Campaigns, Mass Change Lead Status

+### What is Lead Conversion?
+A way to convert Leads to linked newly created or existing Contact, Account and Opportunity records.

+### What is Lead Process?
+A group of Lead statuses mapped to a Lead record type.
+Allows for different steps in a Lead life-cycle to be defined for different types of Leads.

+### How can Leads be automatically assigned?
+Lead assignment rules can automatically assign Leads to users or queues based on criteria matching field values and can be evaluated upon creating or editing a Lead.

+### What are Lead Queues?
+Lead Queues are a place to hold Leads that have not been assigned an owner.
+They are accessed via a list view and users with access to the queue can ‘accept’ Leads to take ownership.

+### What needs to be connected to Salesforce to generate leads from LinkedIn?
+A LinkedIn member account with one or more ad accounts

+### How can Leads be captured from a website and saved in Salesforce?
+Web to Lead allows Leads to be captured from a company website and saved in Salesforce.
+The Lead form can include standard and custom Lead fields.
+Generated HTML can be added to a public website

+### What is Campaign Influence?
+One or more campaigns that have influenced an Opportunity linked to an Opportunity, with one being marked as the primar

+### What can be done to make sure that users don't convert leads to opportunities in Lightning Experience?
+The opportunity section in the Convert Lead window can be hidden in 'Lead Settings'.

+### What is Campaign ROI?
+Return on investment of a campaign.

+### What is the Campaign Hierarchy?
+A way to link related campaigns in a hierarchy of up to 5 levels and unlimited siblings.

+### How is CRM Content organized?
+Files are organized into libraries.
+* Libraries can be personal or shared.
+* Access and permissions on shared libraries can be defined by user or public group.

+### What is a Content Delivery?
+A way to create a web based view of a file that can be shared via URL with external parties.